 IPMG has been adopting stringent practices and taking compliance measures over the past years.
 These standard practices should apply to IPMG Member Company.

-We believe that the IPMG Code of Ethics, effective as of September 1, 2019, will improve healthcare services and benefit patients in Indonesia.
+We believe that the IPMG Code of Ethics 2025, with effect as of 25 April 2025, will improve healthcare services and benefit patients in Indonesia.

 Yours sincerely,

 IPMG